• Skip to primary navigation

 Hollandaise Sauce

-• To prep, boil water in a small pot and remove from heat.
-Add cashews and cover for 15-20 minutes.
-Drain and rinse the cashews and discard soaking water.
-Place them in a high-powered blender along with the soy milk, lemon juice, tabasco, paprika, garlic, onion, sea salt, and black salt.
+• In a high-powered blender, add the cashews (softened if needed), soy milk, lemon juice, tabasco, paprika, garlic, onion, sea salt, and black salt.
 Blend on high until very smooth.
 Taste for seasoning and add more as needed.
-If it's too thick for your taste, add a few splashes of milk or water.
+If it's too thick for your taste, add a few splashes of milk and blend again.

 • At this point, you can set the sauce aside until ready to use or gently warm in a small pot on med-low heat.
-Watch carefully and stir often to prevent burning.
+Watch carefully and stir often to prevent burning (remove from heat and keep covered until tofu is ready).

 Tofu Eggs